Mamoru3/Cybersecurity-Portfolio/writeups/easy_labs/Bassam_CTF/Bassam_CTF.md

 What this file does is it curls at "http://mywebsite.test/script.sh" and executes it as root.

-The solution I found is to create a samely named compromised file and somehow make it execute from this bash.
+The solution I found is to create an identically named malicious file and somehow make it execute from this bash.
 Very important is to note that the file is executed by the "mywebsite.test" host, so we need to check the hosts of the target machine and update them adding this mywebsite.test and link it to our IP address.
 So the target machine will execute this file from our machine.

 ![downshcat](Evidence/kali_added.png)